 Zoom will probably compress the audio to MP4 format, which isn’t ideal.
 But for voice-only audio tracks, MP4 audio usually sounds fine.
 Just keep in mind that this is a compressed audio format, so it’s a good idea to convert from MP4 to WAV before doing any editing and only compress to MP3 or another format when you’re finished editing.
 That way you’re minimizing the amount of times you need to decompress and recompress the audio.

 If you have a paid Zoom, account, that’s all you need to do.
-If you’re using a free version of Zoom, then don’t forget that you’ll need to stop and restart your session every 40 minutes.
+If you’re using a free version of Zoom and you’re interviewing more than two people, then don’t forget that you’ll need to stop and restart your session every 40 minutes.

 It’s also a good idea to run through everything listed above in a test with a friend, colleague or family member before recording your first interview in order to familiarize yourself with the process.